BLOGS

-Top Industries in Germany Hiring Expats in 2025 and Beyond
+8. Top Industries in Germany 2025 and beyond

 • IT & AI: With 149,000+ open roles, tech remains the easiest entry point for jobs for foreigners in Germany.